tomazberisa/commanderline/README.md

 By default, it will print out the command line arguments, return 0, and print 'Done' when your function has finished.
 This behaviour can be controlled with the print_argv_to_output, squash_return_value, and print_done parameters (respectively).

 Your function's __doc__ string will be printed when either of the -h and --help arguments are provided.
+A summary of its parameters and defaults will also be printed (existence of summary can be controlled with help_prints_args).

 If you provide a list or tuple of functions instead of a single function, you can specify which one to call from the command line with the -f <func_name> argument.
 If none is specified, the first element in the tuple/list is taken as default.

-List functions that are exported with -l
+List functions that are exported (and their command line arguments) with -l

 P.S.
 Adding: